Gioia3022/DevOps-Project-G-A/README.md

 #### User API

-- We made user API a CRUD API which implies that it's able to perform the CRUD operation: Create, Read, Update and Delete.
+- We made user API a CRUD API which implies that it is able to perform the CRUD operation: Create, Read, Update and Delete.

 - We also added many more test to our webapp

-- Since Redis database provides outstanding speed, scalability, is simple to use and is also open source we decided to use it instead of other databases.
+- Redis database provides: outstanding speed, scalability, is simple to use and is also open source.
+For all these reasons, we decided to use it instead of other databases.

 #### Docker file

-- In addition to the above we also build and push a docker image on docker hub and not only on docker deskstop
+- In addition to the above, we also build and push a docker image on docker hub and not only on docker desktop

 #### Kubernetes